lint-todo/utils/README.md

 <dl>
 <dt><a href="#buildTodoData">buildTodoData(baseDir, lintResults, todoConfig)</a> ⇒</dt>
-<dd><p>Adapts a list of <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/index.ts#L32">LintResult</a> to a map of <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/index.ts#L35">TodoFileHash</a>, <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/index.ts#L36">TodoData</a>.</p>
+<dd><p>Adapts a array of <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/lint.ts#L31">LintResult</a> to a set of <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/todo.ts#L61">TodoDataV2</a>.</p>
 </dd>
 <dt><a href="#buildTodoDatum">buildTodoDatum(lintResult, lintMessage, todoConfig)</a> ⇒</dt>
-<dd><p>Adapts an <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/index.ts#L32">LintResult</a> to a <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/index.ts#L36">TodoData</a>.
+<dd><p>Adapts an <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/lint.ts#L31">LintResult</a> to a <a href="https://github.com/ember-template-lint/ember-template-lint-todo-utils/blob/master/src/types/todo.ts#L61">TodoDataV2</a>.
 FilePaths are absolute
 when received from a lint result, so they&#39;re converted to relative paths for stability in serializing the contents to disc.</p>
 </dd>